AdaCore/aws/readme.txt

    - The installed Zlib is now used by default.
 If not already installed the version distributed with AWS is built as before.

+   - Sources have been reorganized to ease maintenance for developpers.

 Non upward compatible changes